LeaVerou/lea.verou.me/2023/user-centered-decisions/index.md

 While this applies more broadly, it is particularly relevant and top priority for [creative tools](https://lea.verou.me/blog/2023/eigensolutions/).

-In evaluating the overall Utility of an idea, it can often be helpful to list *primary* and *secondary* use cases separately, and evaluate significance for them separately.
+In evaluating the overall *Utility* of an idea, it can often be helpful to list *primary* and *secondary* use cases separately, and evaluate Significance for them separately.

-### Primary & Secondary use cases { #primary-secondary-use-cases }
+#### Primary & Secondary use cases { #primary-secondary-use-cases }

 *Primary use cases* are those for which a solution is optimal (or close), and have often been the driving use cases behind its design.
 This is to contrast with *secondary use cases*, for which a solution is a workaround.